jonashackt/soap-spring-boot-cxf/README.md

 ### General choices

-In the projects I tried to use some relevant technologies for getting SOAP-Services running, like:
+In the project I tried to use some relevant technologies for getting SOAP-Services running, like:
 * [Spring] with absolutely no XML-Configuration needed (just Annotations)
-* [Spring Boot], for easy "not care about Container" (cause it´s embedded) and simple deployment
+* [Spring Boot], for easy "not care about Container" (cause it has an embedded [Tomcat]) and simple deployment
-* One of the most relevant SOAP-Stack [Apache CXF] as the Webservice-Stack to expose the SOAP-Webservices
+* One of the most relevant SOAP-Stack [Apache CXF] 3 as the Webservice-Stack to expose the SOAP-Webservices
-* Oracle´s JAX-WS RI with the [JAX-WS-commons project] as "the Standard" to define Webservices in Java
+* Oracle´s JAX-WS RI (Reference Implementation) with the [JAX-WS-commons project] as "the Standard" to define Webservices in Java
 * [JAXB Java-XML-Binding] for working with XML
 * JAX-WS Commons for Generating the Class-Files for JAXB, managed by the maven plugin [jaxws-maven-plugin]